241209-NET/.github/profile/README.md

 # 241209-NET

-Welcome to 241209 .NET training!
+Welcome to the 241209 .NET training!
 Here you'll find useful information for this training.

 ## <a name="general"></a>General Training Information
 - Duration: 12/09/24 - 01/31/2025 (8 weeks)